MED0001654827 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here

 Dual plane isn’t a single technique.
 There are levels (Dual Plane I, II, and III) that differ in how much the muscle is released from the breast tissue at the lower pole.
 The variation chosen depends on the patient’s specific anatomy:

-- Dual Plane I: minimal release.
-Used for patients with tight, well-supported breast tissue
+• Dual Plane I: minimal release.
+Used for patients with tight, well-supported breast tissue and minimal lower pole laxity.
+The muscle and breast tissue attachments at the lower pole are largely preserved

-- Dual Plane II: moderate release.
-Used for patients with mild ptosis or some lower pole laxity
+• Dual Plane II: moderate release.
+Used for patients with mild ptosis, some lower pole laxity, or where the breast tissue needs to drape slightly over the implant lower pole

-- Dual Plane III: extensive release.
-Used for patients with more significant ptosis or a longer-bodied breast shape
+• Dual Plane III: extensive release.
+Used for patients with more significant lower pole tissue laxity or a longer-bodied breast shape where the lower pole needs to expand more freely

-The right variation for a given patient depends on the clinical findings at consultation, particularly the relationship between nipple position, inframammary fold position, and breast tissue distribution.
+The right variation for any given patient depends on the clinical findings at consultation: the relationship between nipple position, inframammary fold position, breast tissue distribution, and skin elasticity.
+This is one of the variables that doesn’t get decided until clinical examination is complete.

 Honest assessment